Katrix/DataPrism/docs/src/main/mdoc/index.md

 # More information

-For more information, either see the the examples or the ScalaDoc.
+For more information, either see the examples or the ScalaDoc.